Content

 `--EOF -> <EOF> [0:59]

-Here is what you get if unknown tag doesn't have matching end tag (for example, HTML5 tag <audio>):
+This is an example of parsing an unknown tag that doesn't have a matching end tag (for example, HTML5 tag <audio>):

 Input: